Skip to content

 bg retrospective graph example

-Blood Glucose Momentum Effect
+Glucose Momentum Effect

-The blood glucose momentum effect incorporates a prediction component based on the assumption that recent blood glucose trends tend to persist for a short period of time.
+The glucose momentum effect incorporates a prediction component based on the assumption that recent glucose trends tend to persist for a short period of time.
 In other words, the best predictor of the future is the recent past.

-The blood glucose momentum portion of the algorithm gives weight or importance to recent blood glucose to improve the near-future forecast.
+The glucose momentum portion of the algorithm gives weight or importance to recent glucose to improve the near-future prediction.
 Loop calculates the slope of the last 3 continuous CGM readings (i.e., the last 15 minutes) using linear regression.
 Using multiple points helps filter out noise in the CGM data while still responding fast to changing situations.
 That momentum slope (Mslope) is the approximate or average rate of change over the last 15 minutes, though it is normalized to 5 minutes so that the units are (mg/dL/5min).

-The momentum slope is then blended into the next 20 minutes of predicted blood glucose from the other effects (i.e., insulin, carbohydrates, and retrospective correction effects).
-This, in essence, makes the next 20 minutes of blood glucose prediction more sensitive to recent blood glucose trends.
+The momentum slope is then blended into the next 20 minutes of predicted glucose from the other effects (i.e., insulin, carbohydrates, and retrospective correction effects).
+This, in essence, makes the next 20 minutes of glucose prediction more sensitive to recent glucose trends.
 The blending of the recent trend slope into the next 20 minutes is weighted so that the first prediction point (5 minutes into the future) is highly influenced by the slope, and the influence of the slope gradually decays over the 20 minute time period.
 The momentum effect can be expressed mathematically as:

 \[ \Delta BG_{M}[t] = M_{slope} \times \left( 1 - \frac{t-5}{15} \right) \]

-NOTE: The term \(\left(\frac{t-5}{15}\right)\) is also applied to the combined insulin, carbohydrates, and retrospective correction effects to get the delta blood glucose prediction.
+NOTE: The term \(\left(\frac{t-5}{15}\right)\) is also applied to the combined insulin, carbohydrates, and retrospective correction effects to get the delta glucose prediction.

-The momentum effect can be illustrated with an example: if the last 3 blood glucose readings were 100, 103, and 106 mg/dL, then the slope would be 3 mg/dL per 5 minutes (0.6 mg/dL per minute).
+The momentum effect can be illustrated with an example: if the last 3 glucose readings were 100, 103, and 106 mg/dL, then the slope would be 3 mg/dL per 5 minutes (0.6 mg/dL per minute).
 The amount of that recent trend or slope applied to the next 20 minutes of predictions (i.e., the next 4 predictions from the other effects) is roughly 100% (3 mg/dL per 5 min) at 5 minutes, 66% (2 mg/dL per 5 min) at 10 minutes, 33% (1 mg/dL per 5 min) at 15 minutes, and 0% (0 mg/dL per 5 min) at 20 minutes.

-Also, if the combined effect from the insulin, carbohydrates, and retrospective correction is assumed to be a constant 6 mg/dL/5min over the next 20 minutes, then the expected overall effect and the predicted blood glucose can be calculated as follows.
+Also, if the combined effect from the insulin, carbohydrates, and retrospective correction is assumed to be a constant 6 mg/dL/5min over the next 20 minutes, then the expected overall effect and the predicted glucose can be calculated as follows.

 Minutes relative to now (t=0) Percent of Slope Applied to Momentum Effect Momentum Effect (3mg/dL/5min) Percent of Other Effects Applied Overall Effect Other Effects (Insulin, Carbohydrate, and Retrospective Correction) Overall Effect (mg/dL/5min) Predicted BG (mg/dL)